-Although we are a company with an audit and supervisory board, we proactively incorporate positive points from companies with a governance committee structure as well as an American type corporate governance structure.
+Although we are a company with an audit and supervisory board, we proactively incorporate positive points from company with nominating committee, etc. as well as an American type corporate governance structure.
 Keeping in mind the afore mentioned, we have adopted a strengthened management supervisor system as given below.

 (1) The board of directors where external board members occupy a majority

 The Representative Director-President decides on management policies and works to carry it out.
 However, on important matters, decisions are made after seeking approval from the board of directors.
 Furthermore, the execution of operations is monitored by the board of directors.

 The company believes that in order for the board of directors to effectively make appropriate decisions on important matters and to conduct management supervision to executive directors who have the authority of representation, the board of directors needs to maintain their independence from the managers of the company.
 Therefore, we believe that external board members need to be a part of the board of directors as a representative of the stakeholder.
 In addition, even if there are external board members on the board of directors, if they are a minority in the board, it would be difficult to effectively conduct a supervisory role.
 Consequently, we believe that it is important to have the board of directors comprised by a majority of external board members.